Silvestre de Sousa

-Silvestre de Sousa (born 31 December 1980 in São Francisco do Maranhão, Brazil) is a Brazilian flat racing jockey based in Britain.
-He was champion jockey of Britain in 2015, with 132 winners, and again in 2017 and 2018.
+Silvestre de Sousa (born 31 December 1980 in São Francisco do Maranhão, Brazil) is a Brazilian flat racing jockey who is based in Britain and was three times champion jockey (2015, 2017, 2018).

-Childhood and early career
+Background and early career

-He was born in São Francisco do Maranhão, Maranhão.
-He moved to São Paulo when he was 17 years old.

-The youngest of ten siblings, de Sousa was 18 before he sat on a racehorse for the first time.
+De Sousa was born in São Francisco do Maranhão, Maranhão, the youngest of ten siblings.
+He moved to São Paulo when he was 17 years old and sat on a racehorse for the first time when he was 18.
 This came after a chance meeting with a man who worked at the local Cidade Jardim racecourse, who introduced him to Fausto Durso (one of the leading jockeys in São Paulo at the time, later twice champion jockey in Macau).
 Durso suggested that de Sousa had the build of a jockey.
+In an interview with the magazine Thoroughbred Owner & Breeder, de Sousa remembered an inauspicious beginning to his career.
+“I started very badly…it took me six months to get my first ride, but 16 months later I was champion apprentice and had lost my claim.”

 David Nicholls

-In an interview with the magazine Thoroughbred Owner & Breeder, de Sousa remembers an inauspicious beginning to his career.
-“I started very badly…it took me six months to get my first ride, but 16 months later I was champion apprentice and had lost my claim.”
-After breaking his arm in a fall, de Sousa was sidelined for six months; riding fewer after his return, he joined Irish trainer Dermot Weld.
+In 2004 de Sousa moved to Ireland, joining trainer Dermot Weld.
 However, the move did not work out; de Sousa initially struggled to adjust to the change in environment.
-After two years without a ride in public, de Sousa was offered the chance to move to England and link up with Thirsk-based trainer David Nicholls. de Sousa remembers the moment he was offered the role, recalling “What did I have to lose?
-I thought I would try it for two weeks on the way home (to Sao Paulo), but from the beginning Mr. Nicholls started organizing my paperwork and I rode in my first race soon after”.
-By the end of 2006 (his first season in Britain), de Sousa had ridden 27 winners from 195 runners for a win rate of 14 percent.
+After two years without a racecourse ride in public, he was offered the chance to move to England and link up with Thirsk-based trainer David Nicholls.
+He rode in his first race soon after and by the end of his first season in Britain (2006) he had ridden 27 winners from 195 runners for a win rate of 14 percent.